SPGC/DoubleProjectArtifact/README.md

 rqt_image_view &
 ```

-After you see this lines in terminal you can open Joystick and press `a` key to start autonomous driving
+After you see this line in terminal `Node init successful` you can open Joystick and press `a` key to start autonomous driving

 In utility with images you can open `/BOT_NAME/camera_node/image/compressed` to see raw images or NN output